ChrisPritchard/DungeonRaider/README.md

 The prototype includes:

-- Procedural generation of a dungeon using a Binary Space Paritioning algorithm
+- Procedural generation of a dungeon using a Binary Space Partitioning algorithm
 - A controllable player character, animated, with strike, being hit, walking and dying animations
 - Two mapped monster characters similar to the player, a minotaur and a skeleton.
 The monsters pursue the player when close.
 - Movement using Astar search